 Not many library sponsored projects get funded so let's show the nation that we support libraries, literacy and literature by voting for the Empire State Book Festival at http://pep.si/hmtthN.

-Dave Donelson, author of The Dynamic Manager's Guides a series of for and
+Dave Donelson, author of The Dynamic Manager's Guides a series of how-to books for business owners and managers.

 Tuesday, January 4, 2011